Louise, Princess Royal: Princess Royal

+In 1911, Louise served as Lady Sponsor of the battlecruiser HMS Princess Royal, taking part in its ceremonial launch by breaking a bottle of champagne on the ship's bow.
+During the First World War, she supported the armed forces, including presenting a Union Jack flag and shield, given by the League of Empire, to Australian troops stationed in England at Wellington Barracks on 29 July 1916.

+Louise became Colonel-in-Chief of the 7th Dragoon Guards in June 1914, a regiment historically tied to the title "Princess Royal."
+Earlier, on 5 April 1906, she presented a new regimental standard to the 7th Dragoon Guards, the first occasion on which a Princess Royal attended a parade of the regiment.
+The 7th Dragoon Guards were merged with the 4th Dragoon Guards in 1922; as the 4th had no Colonel‑in‑Chief, Louise accepted the position for the combined 4th/7th Dragoon Guards on 20 November 1922 and remained in the post until her death.
+The next Colonel‑in‑Chief of the regiment was the Duchess of Kent, appointed in 1977.

+Louise held a strong association with Braemar, Scotland, through her marriage to Alexander.
+He donated part of his Mar Estate to provide a permanent venue for the Braemar Gathering, one of Scotland's most prestigious Highland Games.
+Louise was patron of the Braemar Royal Highland Society and annually attended these events, along with other members of the royal family.
+The grounds were later named the Princess Royal and Duke of Fife Memorial Park in recognition of the Fife family.

-On 12 December 1911, she attended the coronation of her brother, King George V. Later that month, while sailing aboard the P&O's SS Delhi, to Egypt, the Princess Royal and her family were shipwrecked off the coast of Morocco.
-Louise and her husband refused to leave until all the women and children had been rescued and were among the last to leave.
-During the rescue, Louise lost her jewel case and both Alexandra and Maud, and herself were thrown into the sea by a large wave.
-Although they were otherwise unharmed, the Duke of Fife fell ill with pleurisy, probably contracted as a result of the shipwreck.
-He died at Assuan, Egypt, in January 1912, and Princess Alexandra succeeded to his dukedom, becoming Duchess of Fife in her own right.
+On 12 December 1911, she attended the coronation of her brother King George V. Later that month, while sailing aboard the P&O's SS Delhi to Egypt, Louise and her family were shipwrecked off the coast of Morocco.
+She and her husband refused to leave until all the women and children had been rescued and were among the last to depart.
+During the rescue, Louise lost her jewel case, and both Alexandra and Maud were thrown into the sea by a large wave.
+Although they were otherwise unharmed, Alexander fell ill with pleurisy, probably contracted as a result of the shipwreck.
+He died at Assuan, Egypt, in January 1912, and Alexandra succeeded to his dukedom, becoming Duchess of Fife in her own right.